 A Magento 2 ecommerce website that maintains more than 6,000 products and has complex functionality would cost you between $30,000 to $70,000.
 For this cost you will receive the additional extensions and customizations built for your product range and business demands.
 The more customizations you implement, the more expensive it is.

-There are hundreds or even thousands of readymade themes according to business style, size, brand features and more.
+There are hundreds or even thousands of ready-made themes according to business style, size, brand features, and more.
 Nevertheless, they differ significantly in price.
 The cost on the Magento 2 marketplace starts at $0 and can be as high as $450.
-Remember that using readymade themes won’t set your online store apart from the rest of retail companies, but it will help you to save money and build an ecommerce website in the blink of an eye.
+Remember that using readymade themes won’t set your online store apart from the rest of the retail companies, but it will help you to save money and build an ecommerce website in the blink of an eye.

-If you decide to redesign your website without using existing templates then it’s better to use custom design.
+If you decide to redesign your website without using existing templates then it’s better to use a custom design.
 This could cost a pretty penny but would help to create something memorable and unique to your retail business as you have complete freedom in ideas – only your imagination and your budget can limit you.
-However, it requires a longer development time and costs more.
+There are plenty of ecommerce web design companies qualified for the job, although be ready that custom theme development might cost more and take longer to develop as compared to ready-made themes.
 Generally, a Magento custom website design cost ranges from $1000 to $2500 depending on the complexity of customization.

 The price to “rent” an IT environment on a hosting server usually depends on the size of your website, how much information you’re keeping, how often you need your data backed up, the volume of traffic your website gets, and any additional security aspects your website demands.

 For websites developed on a Magento Open Source, the cost differs from provider to provider and is also affected by the type of hosting you choose.
 If you manage everything yourself (self-hosted) then hosting varies from $10 and can reach up to $250 per month, whereas the price for managed hosting starts at approximately $190 per month.